scattered-gonk/scattered-gonk.github.io/_posts/2025-25-07-DifferentBank.md

 <img src="/assets/nail_bite.ico" width="30" height="30">  **ACTIVE CAMPAIGN**   <img src="/assets/nail_bite.ico" width="30" height="30">

+# Discovery

+Researchers at Squeaky Flotilla have come across a spattering of nearly-identical phishing sites configured to appear as the homepage to a bank, complete with
+* an informational pages,
-Perusing PhishTank, we stumbled on a phishing site configured to appear as the homepage to a bank, complete with informational pages, a contact link, and (most importantly) an account creation link which prompts the user to enter their most personal information.
+* a contact link,
+and (most importantly)
+* an account creation link which prompts the user to enter their most personal information

-at the same time, we discovered a similar phishing site
+Initial links were found on PhishTank.org, a Cisco Talos-operated public database of potential and active phishing links that is regularly updated.
+After encountering the first such site

 <img class="homepageimage" src="/assets/homepageimages/acmecredence.png">

-and another,
+we came across another,

 <img class="homepageimage" src="/assets/homepageimages/alderstone.png">